 Timelines allow you to show past events and future plans in a visual, scannable way.
 But how often do you need to pair your timeline with other documentation?

 Maybe you want to include a timeline with proposals to show a prospective customer how long it will take to implement and roll out your solution.
 Maybe you want to point out when each team will begin their tasks as part of project documentation.
 Or perhaps you are writing a report on the American Revolution, and you want to highlight important dates, such as the signing of the Declaration of Independence and the Battle of Yorktown.

 A timeline can create clarity in the middle of lengthy word documents, but it can be tough to know how to create a timeline in programs like Microsoft Word.

 Not anymore.
-Lucidchart makes it easy to create timelines and other visuals, and because it integrates with many popular apps, you can then place your timeline alongside other important documentation.
+Lucidchart is a timeline maker for easily generating timelines and other visuals, and because it integrates with many popular apps, you can then place your timeline alongside other important documentation.
 Learn how to make a timeline in Word, both directly and in Lucidchart.

 How to make a timeline in Word using Lucidchart

 With Lucidchart and its Microsoft Office integration, you can easily create a polished, professional timeline and then add it into your Word document.
 Follow along with the steps below to get started.